Chery Tiggo 9X

-The Chery Tiggo 9X (奇瑞瑞虎9X (Qíruì Ruìhǔ 9X)), formerly the Chery Tiggo 8L in China until September 2025, is a mid-size crossover SUV produced by Chery under the Tiggo product series.
+The Chery Tiggo 9X (奇瑞瑞虎9X (Qíruì Ruìhǔ 9X)), formerly the Chery Tiggo 8L (奇瑞瑞虎8L (Qíruì Ruìhǔ 8L)) in China until 2026, is a mid-size crossover SUV produced by Chery under the Tiggo product series.
 Revealed in May 2024, it is a larger vehicle than the older Tiggo 8.
 Outside China, it is marketed as the Chery Tiggo 9, a different model than the Chinese market Chery Tiggo 9.

 Specifications

 The model was initially marketed as the Tiggo 8L.
 Compared to the original Tiggo 8, the Tiggo 8L is 60 mm longer in size and 80 mm longer in wheelbase.
 Tiggo 8L adopts many technologies self-developed by Chery, including Kunpeng 2.0-litre turbocharged engine, Kunpeng eight-speed automatic transmission, AWD intelligent four-wheel drive system and magnetic suspension chassis.

 In September 2025, the model received a mid-cycle refresh and a renaming to Tiggo 9X.